 We cultivate in sharing value and respect for our faculty by providing a fair and equitable working place for all our faculty.
 We try to shape and create a culture that supports the value of our diverse faculty members.
-We support our faculty on their professional career though research support and resources.
+We support our faculty in their professional career through research support and resources.
 We work with various faculty committees to provide support in faculty development.

 It is important for us to make our faculty feel at home.
 For new joining faculty members, our office support our faculty with their relocation, housing, immigration support, adjustment to new environment, office support and other needs that are required to make sure our faculty can connect and find the information they need.
 We work closely with various faculty committees to make sure our faculty are provided with the care.